 If you’re considering leasing, you need to double-check your credit score and credit reports and come up with a budget that covers the monthly payment plus expenses.
 Once you know where your credit stands and have an estimate on a lease payment you can afford, you can shop around for the best lease deal.

 What you may find when leasing with bad credit is that the lessor may ask for multiple security deposits and additional documents in order to approve you.
 These include proof of income, proof of residency, and a list of personal references.
 They want to make sure you’re willing and able to pay for the lease.

 Need Help Finding a Dealership?

+In fact, a bad credit car loan can help you raise your credit score by giving you the chance to make on-time payments on a long-term credit account.
 If your credit isn’t great right now, you may want to consider financing a vehicle and working toward improving it.
 This way, you can work toward leasing the car you want in the future.